Overfitting: Remedy

 The optimal function usually needs verification on bigger or completely new datasets.
 There are, however, methods like minimum spanning tree or life-time of correlation that applies the dependence between correlation coefficients and time-series (window width).
 Whenever the window width is big enough, the correlation coefficients are stable and don't depend on the window width size anymore.
 Therefore, a correlation matrix can be created by calculating a coefficient of correlation between investigated variables.
 This matrix can be represented topologically as a complex network where direct and indirect influences between variables are visualized.

-Dropout regularisation can also improve robustness and therefore reduce over-fitting by probabilistically removing inputs to a layer.
+Dropout regularisation (random removal of training set data) can also improve robustness and therefore reduce over-fitting by probabilistically removing inputs to a layer.
+Pruning is another technique that mitigates overfitting and enhances generalization by identifying a sparse, optimal neural network structure, while simultaneously reducing the computational cost of both training and inference.